FMCI Annual Delegation Trip

-The medical education program component provides resources and support for the development of family medicine in Haiti through relationships with the Ministry of Health in Haiti (MSPP) and other primary care organizations.
-In addition to the development of family medicine, this program component provides continuing medical education for family physicians and general practice physicians in Haiti, as well as family medicine curriculum and resources for medical schools and residency programs.
+The Medical Education program component provides resources and support for the development of Family Medicine in Haiti through relationships with the Ministry of Health in Haiti (MSPP) and other primary care organizations.
+In addition to supporting the development of Family Medicine, this program component provides continuing medical education for family physicians and general practice physicians in Haiti, faculty development, as well as Family Medicine curriculum and resources for medical schools and residency programs.

-A medical education team is selected in advance and will prepare for one or more of the following in-country activities:
+A Medical Education Team is selected in advance and prepares for the following in-country activities:

-- Develop and present a one-day symposium for family medicine residents, physicians, and medical students.
-The symposium will include an overview of family medicine and specific medical topics as identified by in-country medical partners (residency programs and medical schools).
+- Develops and presents a one-day symposium for Family Medicine residents, physicians, and medical students.
+The symposium includes an overview of Family Medicine and specific medical topics as identified by in-country medical partners (residency programs and medical schools).

-- Meet with the medical schools in Port-au-Prince to discuss future symposia, curriculum, and resource needs, plus a long-term role in supporting the development of family medicine in Haiti.
+- Meets with the medical schools in Port-au-Prince to discuss future symposia, curriculum, and resource needs, plus a long-term role in supporting the development of Family Medicine in Haiti.

-- Meet with the MSPP to discuss the advancement of family medicine in Haiti.
+- Meets with the MSPP to discuss the advancement of Family Medicine in Haiti.

 Children and Youth Projects

 The children and youth program component seeks to improve the quality of life and the health of children in Haiti, as well as provide health and hope to Haiti’s youth.

 It also allows non-medical Delegation members to participate in meaningful volunteer activities while in Haiti.
 The week-long efforts focus on the needs of Haiti's children and youth.